The past year has been a challenging and rewarding one as president of Liberty Victoria.

 It’s now almost trite to say that the last 18 months have been some of the most disruptive and difficult times for many of us.
 The pandemic has thrown up unprecedented and complex issues, including issues that affect civil liberties and human rights.
 We currently live with restrictions that would have been difficult to imagine in a pandemic free past.
 While being mindful and supportive of measures that protect public health, we called on Government to ensure there is a proper balance struck between competing human rights.

-Committee members have this year stepped up and responded to the changing landscape with a greater focus of our work this year on media participation.
+Committee members have continued to respond to the changing landscape with an even greater focus of our work this year on media participation than last year.

-Special thanks also to Arnold Bloch Leibler who have now generously hosted two Annual General Meetings, and to all our wonderful volunteers whose help is so vital to the smooth running of Liberty.
 With limited funding, Liberty has been fortunate to have the voluntary support and expertise of a number of people who assist us in numerous ways.
 Maelor Himbury continues the extraordinary service of providing subscribers with our daily media links.
-We also thank SallyAnne Raher and Jill Ruchel from Red Letter Fundraising who provided expert direction and assistance in the launch of our fundraising activities.
+We also thank Sally-Anne Raher and Jill Ruchel from Red Letter Fundraising who provided expert direction and assistance in the development of our fundraising activities.
 We also thank Lindy Smith, our volunteer coordinator, in identifying and guiding volunteers to help out on different projects.
-Thank you also to our executive officer Grace Girardi, Anna Kingston for RAP and Andrew Rawson
+Thank you also to our executive officer Grace Girardi, Anna Kingston for RAP and Andrew Rawson with IT support.

 To our committee members and to RAP members: thank you for your generosity and the work that you have done and continue to do.
 All of our committee members are fully engaged in busy professional careers in their own right so I acknowledge the significant commitment and sacrifice that you have made to progress the work of Liberty Victoria.
 We are united by a shared commitment to the ideals of human rights and civil liberties.